LNER Class A4 4468 Mallard: Preservation

-Following the introduction of diesel and electric trains, many steam locomotives across the UK were set to be scrapped.
+Following the introduction of diesel and electric trains, many steam locomotives across the UK were set to be scrapped under modernisation of the British railway network.
 In December 1960, a notification was issued to have Mallard preserved, confirmed on 29 August 1962.
 Its final revenue-earning service took place on 25 April 1963, after which the locomotive was sent to Doncaster Works for repair, and restored to its original condition.

 In February 1963, Mallard was sent to Nine Elms depot, followed by the Museum of British Transport in Clapham, south London.
 It then ran a series of special trains, including a run from Doncaster via Nottingham Victoria to Clapham Junction.
 Following a relaxation of the ban on steam locomotives in the UK in the 1970s, Mallard hauled a train from Stewarts Lane, Battersea to York via the Midland Main Line in on 12 April 1975 in preparation for the opening of the National Railway Museum, where it remained.
 This was followed by periods on display at York Works in June 1977 and Doncaster Works in June 1978.
 In the 1980s, Mallard was restored to working order to commemorate the 50th anniversary of its 1938 record speed run.
 Its first run took place on 26 March 1986 from York to Doncaster, and a series of other special trains were completed across England in 1986 to 1987.
 The locomotive's final run in operation was on 3 July 1988 from Doncaster to Scarborough and back, which was attended by several family members of the original train crew on the 3 July 1938 run.
 The trip was related to a special Mallard commemorative postage stamp.

 In July 2003, Mallard was put on display outside the National Railway Museum as part of the 150th anniversary of Doncaster Works.
 It was taken outside again in July 2008 beside three other preserved A4s located in the UK, thus reuniting them for the first time since preservation.
 In 2013, six preserved A4s, including two in the United States and Canada, reunited at the museum for the 75th anniversary of Mallards record-breaking run.
 The same six A4s were displayed together at the National Railway Museum Shildon for a short time.
 In June 2010, Mallard was taken to Shildon where it remained a static exhibit until July 2011, when it returned to York.
 In July 2019, it made its first outside appearance since 2014 when it was displayed at York station alongside a Class 800 Azuma as part of the latter's launch by the London North Eastern Railway.